Lawrence-Dawson/CV/README.md

 #### Rambert School of Ballet and contemporary Dance (09/06 - 06/09)

-- The highest rated Ballet & Contemporary school in the UK.
+- No.1 Ballet & Contemporary school in the UK.
 - Graduated with a 1st Class BA Hons.

 #### St Bedes School(09/01 - 06/06)